azure-octo/dapr-apim-demo/README.md

 }
 ```

-This is where you can see for example that the message was forwarded to Dapr API and what was the response:
+The trace is fully detail but for example you will be able to see the message that was forwarded to Dapr API and what was its response:

 ```json
 ...